Yeh Vaada Raha (film): Plot

-Vikram's mother finds out that he wants to do a show with a girl called Kusum and he won't marry until this is done.
-When Sharda visits Kusum to ask her to sing with Vicky, she mentions that she lied to Vikram about Sunita's death and that's why Vikram agreed to marry Rita.
-Kusum is happy to hear that Vikram didn't forget her, but that he still loves her and is making an orphanage in her memory.
-She agrees to sing with Vikram and not get in the way of Vikram and Rita's wedding.

 Dr. Mehra calls Sharda to his hospital and explains to her how he gave Sunita a new face after her disfigurement.
 He tells her how Sunita and Kusum are the same person and how Kusum is satisfied only by the fact that Vikram still loves her.
 Mehra tells Sharda there is still time, and that she can still reunite the two lovers.
 Sharda doesn't listen to him.
 Kusum sings with Vikram and also reminds him of Sunita by dancing the way they both would while singing their song "Yeh Vaada Raha".
 This reminds Vikram of Sunita and at the end of the performance he holds her and calls her Sunita, at which Kusum runs away.

-She leaves for Kashmir, asking her father not to tell Vikram anything.
+She leaves for Jammu and Kashmir, asking her father not to tell Vikram anything.
 Vikram comes seeking Sunita and confronts Mehra.
 Mehra tells him to ask his mother for answers.
 Vicky goes to Sharda and asks her whether Kusum is Sunita.
 His mother tells Vikram everything - about how she lied to him about Sunita being dead because she wanted to protect him and make his future better.
 Vikram goes to Kashmir to find Sunita and finds her right outside her house.
-When she sees him she runs to the temple where they made their vows to break their love bond.
+When she sees him she runs to the temple where they made their vows to make their love bond.
 At the temple they repeat their vows again and embrace each other.